String topology and graph cobordisms: Morphism spaces in GrCob

 In particular, if the bottom map $D_0$ is a subspace inclusion, then so is the top map $D_0$.
 This will allow us to reduce to the case $Y=\emptyset$ in the proof of Proposition \ref{prop:GuirardelLevitt}. \end{rem}

-\begin{rem} The colimit formula for $\fM_\Gr(Y,X)$ in Corollary \ref{cor:colimFinX} is partially capturing the essence of Definition \ref{defn:graphcob}: instead of directly attaching a graph to $X$, we attach it to a finite set mapping to $X$, but we now let this finite set vary in $\Fin_{/X}$, which is a filtered category; so we may expect that this choice is actually inessential.
-We are on the other hand prescribing no specific relative cell structure on the pair $(G,A)$, but just the existence of such a cell structure (which boils down to the property of $G$ of being equivalent to a finite graph).
-Using \cite[Theorem 8.4]{Bianchi:graphcobset}, if we understand relative cell structures on $(G,A)$ as a datum to be given up to tree collapse maps, then this choice should also be inessential.
+\begin{rem} The colimit formula for $\fM_\Gr(Y,X)$ in Corollary \ref{cor:colimFinX} captures the essence of Definition \ref{defn:graphcob}, as we .
+Even if we do not attach a graph directly to $X$, but we still attach it to a finite set mapping to $X$, we let this finite set vary in the $\infty$-category $\Fin_{/X}$; as this is a filtered $\infty$-category, the actual choice of the finite set over $X$ along which we attach the graph should be expected to be inessential.
+On the other hand, the colimit formula for $\fM_\Gr(Y,X)$ involves no specific relative cell structure on a pair $(G,A)$, but just the mere existence of such a cell structure (which boils down to the property of $G$ of being equivalent to a finite graph); in the light of \cite[Theorem 8.4]{Bianchi:graphcobset}, if we understand relative cell structures on $(G,A)$ as a datum to be given up to tree collapse maps, then also the choice of relative cell structures should be expected to be inessential.
+We refrain from further manipulating the colimit formula for $\fM_\Gr(Y,X)$ in Corollary \ref{cor:colimFinX} for general $Y,X\in\cS$, though in the next subsection we will expand on the previous remarks when $Y=\emptyset$ and $X$ is aspherical. \end{rem}